heig-vd-dai-course/heig-vd-dai-course/01-slides-introduction-and-course-organization/README.md

 ## Course sequence

 1. Theoretical content you acquire on your own
-    - It is meant to be straight to the point and useful
+    - A set of READMEs, slides and/or videos for you to read/watch
-2. Practical content where you do stuff (!)
+2. Practical content where you do stuff (:exploding_head:)
     - You will be able to experiment the theoretical content
 3. Practical work (the time available should be sufficient)
     - Bigger work to get deeper into the subject